 This is a different kind of move.
 The Netflix announcement extends Amazon’s data outward into new inventory.
 The LinkedIn integration brings an audience type into Amazon’s ecosystem that was not there before.

 Senior B2B professionals have historically been one of the hardest audiences to reach programmatically at scale, particularly in premium environments.
 LinkedIn has the identity data.
-Until now it had no credible route into high-scale, high-quality CTV.
+And until now limited, credible routes into high-scale, high-quality CTV.
 Amazon DSP is that route.
 For B2B advertisers, this is professional identity targeting on the big screen, in high-attention viewing environments, without relying on rough job-function proxies built from third-party signals.
 When this capability reaches the UK, it opens a channel category that has not meaningfully existed for B2B buyers before.

 Where the Argument has limits

-For brands that do not sell on Amazon, the measurement case is weaker.
+For brands that do not sell on Amazon, the measurement case is slightly weaker.
 The closed loop depends on Amazon purchase data.
-Without it, you are back to third-party attribution, ad-tags, conversion APIs and clean room integrations, which are useful but not the same capability.
+Without it, you are back to third-party attribution, or ad-tags, conversion APIs and clean room integrations – which are useful but not the same capability.
 Worth scoping this carefully against your specific category and sales environment before treating AMC measurement as the primary rationale for the buy.

 The LinkedIn layer, when it arrives in the UK, will extend the argument further for advertisers who do not rely on Amazon for sales.
 Professional identity targeting on premium streaming inventory has historically been unavailable at meaningful scale, and CTV often skews to becoming a largely B2C channel by default.
 That changes when LinkedIn’s data reaches UK audiences through Amazon DSP, particularly for advertisers trying to reach senior decision-makers at scale.